samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 2. *(a, {q1 -> 0, q0 -> 1})*
 3. *(b, {q1 -> 1, q0 -> 0})*
 4. *(c, {q1 -> 1, q0 -> 1})*

-This is where the many worlds come in, but there is an important difference.
-In the many worlds interpretation, the universe only diverges when a measurement is performed.
-Here, the universe diverges as soon as a superposition is created.

 **TODO**